gaursagar21/drinkMoreWater/README.md

 I created this bot after failing multiple times to get used to water reminder apps.
 The very fact they are periodic prevents them from being habit-forming.

 There are several reminders on my phone for sleep, exercise, drinking water, and whatnot.
 I've learned to ignore all of them.
-I anticipate the ringing of my phone.
+I anticipate the buzzing of my phone and then not do anything about the reminder.
 More than that, to even my surprise I go long periods without looking into my phone.

 A more random reminder should be more difficult to learn to ignore (I hope).